Page 4 - Guida di Cesana T.se

 guerre de succession d’Espagne, les troupes de Vittorio Amedeo II furent chassées de Clavières et des hau-

 teurs de San Sicaire et s’arrêtèrent à Cesana.
-Cependant, les Français, et ce malgré la résistance héroïque Introduction
+Cependant, les Français, et ce malgré la résistance héroïque introduction

 rencontrée, réussirent à entrer dans le village qui fut dévasté à coups de massacres, pillages et incendies.
 Au